FBI (TV series)

-FBI is an American crime drama television series created by Dick Wolf and Craig Turk that airs on CBS, where it premiered on September 25, 2018.
-The series is produced by Wolf Entertainment, CBS Studios, and Universal Television, with Dick Wolf, Arthur W. Forney, Peter Jankowski, and Turk serving as executive producers.
+FBI is an American police procedural television series created by Dick Wolf and Craig Turk that premiered on CBS on September 25, 2018.
+The series is produced by Wolf Entertainment, CBS Studios and Universal Television, with Dick Wolf, Arthur W. Forney, Peter Jankowski and Turk serving as executive producers, and it follows the agents of the Federal Bureau of Investigation (FBI) in New York City.
+It is the first series in the FBI franchise.

-The series features an ensemble cast including Missy Peregrym, Zeeko Zaki, Jeremy Sisto, Ebonée Noel, Sela Ward, Alana de la Garza, John Boyd and Katherine Renee Turner.
 FBI received a straight-to-series commission for 13 episodes on September 20, 2017.
-In May 2020, CBS renewed the series for a third season.
-The third season premiered on November 17, 2020.
-In March 2021, CBS renewed the series for a fourth season, which premiered on September 21, 2021.
-In May 2022, CBS renewed the series for a fifth and sixth season.
-The fifth season premiered on September 20, 2022.
+The series features an ensemble cast including Missy Peregrym, Zeeko Zaki, Jeremy Sisto, Ebonée Noel, Sela Ward, Alana de la Garza, John Boyd and Katherine Renee Kane.

+In April 2024, the series was renewed through its ninth season, ensuring its airing through the 2026–2027 network television schedule.
+The seventh season premiered on October 15, 2024, and the eighth premiered on October 13, 2025, in a new Monday time slot.

 Premise

-The series centers on inner workings of the New York City field office criminal division of the Federal Bureau of Investigation (FBI).
-This elite unit brings to bear all their talents, intellect, and technical expertise on major cases in order to keep New York and the country safe.
+FBI centers on the inner workings of the New York City field office criminal division of the Federal Bureau of Investigation (FBI), where the personnel work to ensure the safety of New York City and its citizens.

 Born into a multi-generational law enforcement family, Special Agent Maggie Bell commits deeply to the people she works with as well as those she protects.
 Her partner is Special Agent Omar Adom "O. A." Zidan, a West Point graduate from Queens who spent two years undercover for the DEA before being cherry-picked by the FBI.
-Overseeing them is Special Agent-in-Charge Dana Mosier, who operates under intense pressure and has undeniable command authority.
-The team also includes Assistant Special Agent in Charge Jubal Valentine, the nerve center of the office whose ability to easily relate to and engage with both superiors and subordinates makes him a master motivator.
-Kristen Chazal is the team's most valued resource, a brilliant analyst recruited straight out of college who can piece together the big picture faster than anyone.
-These first-class agents tenaciously investigate cases including terrorism, organized crime, and counterintelligence.
+Other members of the office include Special Agent-in-Charge Dana Mosier; Assistant Special Agent-in-Charge Jubal Valentine; and Analyst Kristen Chazal.
+Together, the team of agents investigate cases including terrorism, organized crime, and counterintelligence.

-Starting in season 2, Stuart Scola, a former Wall Street trader-turned-Special Agent joins the team and is partnered with Kristen, who transitions into field work at the same time.
-Also, Isobel Castille takes Mosier's place as team supervisor following the latter's retirement.
-At the start of season 3, Kristen transfers to Dallas, Texas, and is replaced by Tiffany Wallace, a former New York Police Department officer and White Collar Division Special Agent.
+In Season 2, Stuart Scola joins the team and is partnered with Kristen, who transitions into field work at the same time.
+Isobel Castille takes Mosier's place as team supervisor following the latter's retirement.

+In Season 3, Kristen transfers to Dallas, Texas, and is replaced by Tiffany Wallace, a former New York Police Department officer and White Collar Division Special Agent.
+Tiffany later departs the bureau and moves to Georgia at the start of Season 7 after being burned out due a long-running case from the previous season.